Ayush-923/100-days-of-code/log.md

 **Today's Progress**: Solved the problem named as 'Number of Good Pairs'.

-**Thoughts** I'm really enjoying the sense of accomplishment that comes from tackling a new coding project each day.
+**Thoughts:** I'm really enjoying the sense of accomplishment that comes from tackling a new coding project each day.
 I'm learning a lot and am excited to keep improving

 **Link(s) to work :** [Number of Good Pairs](https://leetcode.com/problems/number-of-good-pairs/submissions/864891278/)